• Skip to main content

 Which Bell Peppers Are Less Acidic?

-All bell peppers have the same pH, but as they're unripe, green peppers are harder to digest and more likely to trigger heartburn.
+Green bell peppers have a higher pH than red bell peppers.
+However, green peppers are harder to digest and more likely to trigger heartburn.

 Are Cooked Bell Peppers Acidic?